Joshua Velez ’17 says Financial Services is one of the “most well-rounded majors” Bryant has to offer.

 “I want to talk to people, get outside and conduct business.
 I believe Financial Services gave me the best of both worlds with a really good background in finance coupled with the legal background in business.
 It allows me to do anything.”

-Velez is already well accomplished.
-He was the President of the Bryant Collegiate Entrepreneurs’ Organization, which was named one of the top three in the nation in 2016.
-He also has completed internships at The Bulfinch Group and CBRE/New England, the latter of which he received through the Amica Center for Career Education.
+While a student at Bryant, Velez was president of the Bryant Collegiate Entrepreneurs’ Organization, which was named one of the top three in the nation in 2016.
+He also completed internships at The Bulfinch Group and CBRE/New England, the latter of which he received through the Amica Center for Career Education.

 “It was amazing.
 I saw it on the career center website and I applied and received a phone call the next day,” he says.
 “Two weeks later I received the internship.”

 The idea that anything is possible is something Velez believes is instilled in the culture at Bryant.

 “There are very few places in the world that have the ability to shape who you are, and help you to develop as a person,” he says.
 “People always say college is really a place where you find yourself, but I feel like that sentiment is truer than ever at Bryant.
 The tight-knit community, the size of our school, the quality of our professors and the quality of the people who are creates an atmosphere of success.”

 • Responsible for the communication and collaboration between the Senate body and University administration

 • Responsible for executing multiple strategic objectives to further CEO’s mission in promoting entrepreneurial spirit on campus